devlinjunker/template.hapi.rest/README.logging.md

 ## Other processes
-Other node processes should be spawned (in production and development), here are some examples of processes we recommend:
+By design, pino just outputs logs to be used by other "transporters" (other node processes spawned in production and development) for reacting to, and viewing these logs. here are some examples of processes we recommend implementing:

 ### Logrotate
-By design, pino just outputs logs to be used by other "transporters".
-Log Rotation should be handled via another service as described in the [pino documention](http://getpino.io/#/docs/help?id=log-rotation)
+Log Rotation on production servers should be handled via another service as described in the [pino documention](http://getpino.io/#/docs/help?id=log-rotation)

 ### Pino-Pretty
 Displays the logs in a prettier format that makes it easier to see the data, however takes up more space.